YueLiPicasso/OCanrenTutorial/Main/peano/README.md

       | "{"; e=ocanren_expr; "}"                      -> e
       (* other rules omitted *)  ]
   ```

-These levels strongly remind us of the recursive definition of a formula,
-i.e, a formula is either atomic, or a conjunction/ disjunction of two formulae,
-or an existential quantification over a formula, or an explicitly delimited formula (with braces).
 The relative order of the levels determines the precedence of the logic
 connectives: the formula parser first sees if the formula is a
 disjunction at the top level, if not, sees if it is conjunction, and so on,